Guess’ (NYSE:GES) Releases FY 2023 Earnings Guidance

-Several brokerages have recently weighed in on GES.
-StockNews.com downgraded shares of Guess’ from a buy rating to a hold rating in a report on Monday, May 30th.
-B. Riley decreased their price objective on shares of Guess’ from $36.00 to $29.00 and set a buy rating on the stock in a report on Thursday, May 26th.
-Finally, TheStreet raised shares of Guess’ from a c rating to a b- rating in a report on Wednesday, August 24th.
+Several brokerages have weighed in on GES.
+StockNews.com downgraded Guess’ from a buy rating to a hold rating in a report on Monday, May 30th.
+B. Riley lowered their price objective on shares of Guess’ from $36.00 to $29.00 and set a buy rating for the company in a research note on Thursday, May 26th.
+Finally, TheStreet raised shares of Guess’ from a c rating to a b- rating in a research note on Wednesday, August 24th.

 Guess’ Dividend Announcement

 The company also recently disclosed a quarterly dividend, which will be paid on Friday, September 23rd.
-Investors of record on Wednesday, September 7th will be issued a $0.225 dividend.
-The ex-dividend date of this dividend is Tuesday, September 6th.
-This represents a $0.90 dividend on an annualized basis and a dividend yield of 5.54%.
-Guess”s dividend payout ratio (DPR) is presently 45.92%.
+Shareholders of record on Wednesday, September 7th will be given a $0.225 dividend.
+The ex-dividend date is Tuesday, September 6th.
+This represents a $0.90 dividend on an annualized basis and a yield of 5.61%.
+Guess”s payout ratio is currently 45.92%.

-Hedge funds have recently made changes to their positions in the stock.
-Allianz Asset Management GmbH grew its stake in shares of Guess’ by 24.8% in the first quarter.
-Allianz Asset Management GmbH now owns 33,548 shares of the company’s stock worth $733,000 after acquiring an additional 6,675 shares during the last quarter.
-Thrivent Financial for Lutherans boosted its stake in Guess’ by 11.0% during the second quarter.
-Thrivent Financial for Lutherans now owns 35,232 shares of the company’s stock worth $601,000 after buying an additional 3,495 shares in the last quarter.
-UBS Group AG boosted its stake in Guess’ by 902.8% during the second quarter.
-UBS Group AG now owns 34,666 shares of the company’s stock worth $591,000 after buying an additional 31,209 shares in the last quarter.
-MetLife Investment Management LLC boosted its stake in Guess’ by 48.5% during the first quarter.
-MetLife Investment Management LLC now owns 22,428 shares of the company’s stock worth $490,000 after buying an additional 7,322 shares in the last quarter.
-Finally, Hsbc Holdings PLC boosted its stake in Guess’ by 34.4% during the first quarter.
-Hsbc Holdings PLC now owns 21,899 shares of the company’s stock worth $487,000 after buying an additional 5,605 shares in the last quarter.
-57.68% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors have recently modified their holdings of GES.
+PNC Financial Services Group Inc. raised its stake in shares of Guess’ by 27.5% in the 1st quarter.
+PNC Financial Services Group Inc. now owns 2,692 shares of the company’s stock valued at $59,000 after purchasing an additional 581 shares in the last quarter.
+Captrust Financial Advisors raised its stake in shares of Guess’ by 34.7% in the 1st quarter.
+Captrust Financial Advisors now owns 5,175 shares of the company’s stock valued at $114,000 after purchasing an additional 1,334 shares in the last quarter.
+Quantbot Technologies LP raised its stake in shares of Guess’ by 288.8% in the 1st quarter.
+Quantbot Technologies LP now owns 6,396 shares of the company’s stock valued at $139,000 after purchasing an additional 4,751 shares in the last quarter.
+ExodusPoint Capital Management LP acquired a new stake in shares of Guess’ in the 2nd quarter valued at about $199,000.
+Finally, Guggenheim Capital LLC acquired a new stake in shares of Guess’ in the 1st quarter valued at about $201,000.
+Institutional investors and hedge funds own 57.68% of the company’s stock.

 Guess?, Inc designs, markets, distributes, and licenses lifestyle collections of apparel and accessories for men, women, and children.
 It operates through five segments: Americas Retail, Americas Wholesale, Europe, Asia, and Licensing.
 The company's clothing collection includes jeans, pants, skirts, dresses, shorts, blouses, shirts, jackets, activewear, knitwear, and intimate apparel.